DoctorKhan/The-Social-Game-Book/src/20_part/04_elite_alliance_pattern.md

 As the investigators compared their findings, they realized they were all participants in the same system—a vast, largely unconscious implementation of divide and conquer principles.

 "We're not dealing with a conspiracy," David said during one of their online meetings.
-"We're dealing with something worse—an emergent system that implements these control principles automatically."
+"We're dealing with something worse—an emergent system that implements these control principles automatically.
+But here's what's really unsettling: these principles are too sophisticated, too comprehensive, and too ancient to be the product of any single generation of human elites.
+It's as if the system is running on code written by someone who understood human psychology at a level that transcends individual lifetimes of observation."

 **The Automated Implementation**: Modern systems had automated the elite alliance pattern:
 *   **Political systems** automatically implement divide-and-conquer strategies through wedge issues